Braintrust Review

 Should you use it?

-Skip it if: Skip it if your main need is a simple chat playground or one-off prompt testing, because Braintrust pays off only when you are managing repeated eval runs, production traces, and team review across a real AI product lifecycle.
+Skip it if: your main need is a simple chat playground or one-off prompt testing rather than repeated evals and production traces

 Is it worth the price?